dringtech/devops-sandbox/README.md

 ### One-time Prerequsites

 1. You'll need a working `docker` environment, including `docker-compose` and, if required `docker-machine`.
-This is beyond the scope of this environment, but for Mac OS X, [homebrew](http://brew.sh) is very easy `brew install docker-compose` should do it.
+This is beyond the scope of this Readme, but for Mac OS X, [homebrew](http://brew.sh) is very easy `brew install docker-compose` should do it.
 If not, `brew install docker-compose docker docker-machine`.
 Actually, you might also need VirtualBox.
 Windows, Linux and other more esoteric platforms are left as an exercise for the reader.
 Sorry.
+Google exists.

 2. I also assume you have `git`, or else how are you going to clone the repository?